idea-statica/ideastatica-plugin/README.md

 # ideastatica-plugin
 is the gateway to IDEA StatiCa.
 It includes classes which allows communication and controlling IDEA StatiCa applications.
-It also includes classes which provides IDEA StatiCa services to other application.
+It also includes classes which provides IDEA StatiCa services to other applications.

 Link to its [nuget package](https://www.nuget.org/packages/IdeaStatiCa.Plugin)